Syncano/website/pages/blog/2014-08-27-david-dekadt-havoctv-second-screen/index.md

 path: '/blog/david-dekadt-havoctv-second-screen/'
 layout: post
 title: David deKadt, Co-founder of HavocTV Talks Second Screen
+description: "We sat down with David DeKadt from HavocTV about the newly released Havoc+ app - now in the App Store and Play Store.
+Here's our interview and first look."
 date: 2014-08-27 11:21:29
 author: resham
 categories: ['Second Screen']
 image: Screen-Shot-2014-08-15-at-10.05.01-AM-e1411727785497.png
 summary: "This week, we sat down with David DeKadt from HavocTV about the newly released Havoc+ app – now in the App Store and Play Store.
 Below is our exclusive first look and interview."
 ---
 This week, we sat down with David DeKadt from <a href="http://havoc.tv/">HavocTV</a> about the newly released Havoc+ app - now in the App Store and Play Store.
-Below is our exclusive first look and interview.<!--more-->
+Below is our exclusive first look and interview.

 <strong>What inspired you to create Havoc TV and Havoc+?</strong>